Iraneus/betamedneed/index.md

 # Get quality medical care anytime, anywhere

-You can order and get what you need for quality medical care in a few minutes.
+You can order and get what you need for quality medical care with a simple request.